erikaduan/textbook_notes/blog_posts/transformers_brandon_rohrer.md

 ![](https://e2eml.school/images/transformers/feature_voting.png)

-This **second order sequence model with skips** can also be represented by a transition matrix, except that the individual values in a matrix no longer represent a probability.
+This **second order sequence model with skips** can also be represented by a matrix, except that the individual values in a matrix no longer represent a probability.
+The weights matrix is no longer a transition matrix.

 ![](https://e2eml.school/images/transformers/transition_matrix_second_order_skips.png)
-This is because each row no longer represents a unique position of the sequence.
+This is because each row no longer represents a unique position in the sequence.
 A unique position is now represented by multiple rows or **features**.
 For example, the sequence point `ran` is described by multiple 2-word pairs such as `the, ran`, `program, ran` etc.

-Each value in the matrix now represents a **vote**.
+Each value in the weights matrix now represents a **vote**.
 Votes are summed column-wise and compared to determine the next word prediction.

 Most of the features also do not have any predictive power.
 Only the features `battery, ran` and `program, ran` determine whether the next